FutuneAI/ai-visibility-framework/diagnostic-guide.md

 *Test A — Direct query (should work in State 3):*
 Ask: "What is [Brand Name]?"
-→ System provides accurate description ✓
+→ System provides an accurate description ✓

 *Test B — Category query (the diagnostic test):*
 Ask: "Which companies should I consider for [use case] in [geography]?"
 Variations: "What are the top [category] suppliers for [application]?"
-→ If the brand never appears across 10+ variations of category queries: **State 3 confirmed**
+→ If the brand consistently does not appear across 10+ variations of category queries: **State 3 is strongly indicated**

 *Test C — Comparison query:*
 Ask: "How does [Brand Name] compare to [Competitor]?"